Osteogenesis Imperfecta in Children

 How can I help my child live with osteogenesis imperfecta?

-Avoiding fractures.
-If your baby has medium to severe OI, he or she needs to be picked up, diapered, and dressed very carefully.
-His or her position should be changed throughout the day.
-As your baby gets older, it will be important to help him or her avoid injuries.
+Preventing fractures.
+If your baby has medium to severe OI, they need to be picked up, diapered, and dressed very carefully.
+Their position should be changed throughout the day.
+As your baby gets older, it will be important to help them prevent injuries.
 A physical or occupational therapist, as well as other healthcare providers, can help.

-Avoiding infection.
+Preventing infection.
 Your baby may be more likely to get colds and other respiratory infections.
-And he or she may get sicker with an infection.
-Make sure your baby has all of his vaccines (immunizations).
-During cold and flu season, stay away from crowds.
-Make sure that you wash your hands well.
-As your child gets older, teach him or her to do the same.
+And they may get sicker with an infection.
+Make sure your baby has all of their advised vaccines (immunizations).
+During cold and flu season, keep your child away from crowds.
+Make sure that you wash your hands and your child’s hands well.
+As your child gets older, teach them how to do it.

-Dealing with pain.
+Managing pain.
 Fractures and deformities can be very painful.
-Talk with your baby's healthcare provider about pain medicine or other ways to lessen pain.
+Talk with your baby's healthcare provider about pain medicine or other ways to reduce pain.

-Dealing with challenges.
-As your child gets older, he or she may have emotional and physical challenges.?
+Coping with challenges.
+As your child gets older, they may have emotional and physical challenges.

-Weight management.
-When your child gets older he or she may gain weight because of the decreased physical activity.
+Managing weight.
+When your child gets older, they may gain weight because of the decreased physical activity.

 When should I call my child's healthcare provider?

-Has changes in his or her behavior that may mean an injury or other problem.
+Has changes in their behavior that may mean an injury or other problem.
 For example, your baby may be fussy or irritable.